Frequently Asked Questions

 Yes.
 Even if you “double-dip” courses in this manner, however, you still need to accumulate 36 total distribution credits as part of your Core.

 In many instances they can.
-If you want to know whether or not an Honors/special-topics course will count for a Breadth requirement, ask the Honors Director or the department chair in that Breadth area.
+If you want to know whether or not an Honors/special-topics course will count for a Breadth requirement, ask the Honors Director or the Core Director.

 As with Honors and special-topics courses, in many instances they can.
 Potential Breadth courses must be approved by department chairs in the Breadth area (e.g. the English department chair evaluates courses for the Literature Breadth requirement).
-Potential Pathway courses should be approved by the Core Director, Dr. Moira Fitzgibbons.
+Potential Pathway courses should be approved by the Core Director.

 Yes, if the Registrar (in consultation with the Core Director) determines that the course's content is sufficiently applicable to the Pathway’s topic.

 No. For logistical and academic reasons, students must choose from the established Pathway list.